jenkins-infra/backend-confluence-spam-remover/BULK-DELETION.md

    Check/uncheck boxes manually so that only the actual spam pages are checked.
 1. Click "Clean" button to delete all the checked pages.
    (Pages go to the "trash" area, so an incorrectly deleted page can still be resurrected.)

-Also see [this INFRA wiki page](https://wiki.jenkins-ci.org/display/infra/Ban+user+spamming+Wiki) for how to fight back.

-TODO
-====
-* When deleting pages, delete all the other pages and comments created by this user and delete them.
-* Similarly, delete this user from LDAP